Cap-go/docs/plugin/auto-update.md

 To have more control over auto-update system, I added 2 setting to allow you:

-* `resetWhenUpdate` : When store update happen, disable force reset to native version
+* `resetWhenUpdate` : When store update happens, disable force reset to the native version

 You have also other config available only on the [web app](https://web.capgo.app/login)